AbdulJabbar64/Fraud-Detection-using-PyCaret-AutoML/README.md

 # Modules in PyCaret
 PyCaret’s API is arranged in modules.
 Each module supports a type of supervised learning (**classification** and **regression**) or unsupervised learning (**clustering, anomaly detection, nlp, association rules mining**).
 A new module for time series forecasting was released recently under beta as a separate pip package.

+# Installing PyCaret
+Installing PyCaret is simple through pip and it takes only a few minutes.
+PyCaret's default installation only installs hard dependencies as listed in the requirements.txt file on the repo.